immobiliare/backstage-plugin-gitlab/README.md

 yarn --cwd packages/backend add @immobiliarelabs/backstage-plugin-gitlab-backend
 ```

+### Setup Frontend Plugin

-2. Add a new GitLab tab to the entity page.
+1. Add a new GitLab tab to the entity page.

 > NOTE: By default the EntityGitlabContent does not load the README, see the Optional section.